SochDB Bulk Operations

 cargo install --path sochdb-tools

-The Python package can bundle the native binary:
+The Python wheel can bundle the native binary:

 cd sochdb-python-sdk